Oyster Mushroom Egg Scramble

 Variations

-• Cheese Swap: Use crumbled goat cheese instead of feta for a creamier, milder finish.
+• Cheese Swap: Use low-fat cottage cheese swirled in at the very end instead of feta for extra creaminess.